John and Griselda Lewis Collection

 The collection complements collections held at the Centre for Ephemera Studies in the Department of Typography & Graphic Communication.

-[Image: detail of early Sunlight soap advertisement from the John Lewis Printing Collection.
+[Image: detail of early Sunlight soap advertisement from the John and Griselda Lewis Collection.
 Reproduced with permission.]

 - This collection is not yet catalogued but a handlist of the collection (PDF) listing the collection categories is available.